 What does the AUPresses Board of Directors Do?

 The Board of Directors of the Association establishes policy for AUPresses with consideration of “the wishes of the membership [(presses)], and the constituency [(the employees of member publishers)].”
-Amongst the board’s primary responsibilities are approving the budget, providing oversight to the Executive Director, monitoring the financial performance of the Association and its assets, and considering for approval proposals and projects recommended by staff, committees, task forces, and other constituents.
+(Association Bylaws, Article V, Section1.)
+Among the board’s primary responsibilities are approving an annual budget, providing oversight to the Executive Director, monitoring the financial performance of the Association and its assets, and considering for approval proposals and projects recommended by staff, committees, task forces, and other constituents.
 The full composition and scope of the Association’s Board is governed by our organization’s by-laws, and the detailed language can be found in Article V.

-Board roles include the President, President-Elect, Past President, Treasurer, Treasurer-Elect, and Director-at-large, and the Executive Director serves ex officio.
-The five officers form the executive committee.
-All elected officer and board members serve 3-year terms.
+Board roles include the President, President-Elect, Past President, Treasurer, Treasurer-Elect, and Directors-at-large; the Executive Director serves ex officio.
+The five officers form the executive committee, on which the Executive Director also serves as a non-voting ex officio member.
+All elected officers and board members serve 3-year terms.
 The overlapping terms of elect, past, and current presidents have allowed for continuity of governance and shared commitments to multi-year projects.
-The overlapping terms of elect and current Treasurer allows for people serving in that role to get up to speed in year one before taking responsibility for financial reporting in year two.
-Treasurers serve a third year as a “Director-at-large,” providing a valuable source of institutional knowledge and advice before rolling off of the board.
+The overlapping terms of elect- and current treasurers allow for people serving in that role to get up to speed in year one before taking responsibility for financial reporting in year two.
+Treasurers serve a third year as a “Director-at-large,” providing a valuable source of institutional knowledge and advice before cycling off of the board.

 Registered members can read more details about the responsibilities of the Board of Directors on UP Commons.